 updated 4 September 2014

 Overview: This course aims to introduce you to the language of the ancient Greeks.
 By the end of the first month, you will be reading actual ancient Greek texts!!
 That is, you will if you survive!
-This course will be hard, but it will also be extremely rewarding.
+This course requires regular, focused work, but it will also be extremely rewarding.
 No matter how clever you are, learning Greek will take a fair amount of time.
 You should not take this course unless you are willing and able to spend some time -- even just a few minutes -- on Greek every day, for this time will be the single most important factor in your level of success.
 I will give you as much help as you want or need.
 We start simply, with basic Greek vocabulary, forms and grammar.
 By the middle of the first semester we read an extended passage from Plato, followed by lines from Euripides, and paragraphs from an ancient myth collection.
 During April we will read an extended section of Plato's Protagoras that features Plato's myth of Prometheus and early man.

 Approach: We stress learning Greek through reading progressively harder passages of the original language, a practice accompanied by memorizing important vocabulary and forms.
 It is very important that you not wander off or fall behind.
 Thus you will be a weekly quizzes and exercises online at Blackboard and three tests on grammar and reading and a final.
 If you are going to miss a class, you must call or email me, and I will return your message as soon as I can with your assignment.
 There will be brief homework assignments for almost every class meeting.
 Daily work is crucial; for any course you should spend two hours studying for every hour in class, so for this course you should devote eight hours each week if you would like to receive a high grade and actually learn to read Greek.